karx/ethopedia/_posts/2020-03-30-covidOpen.md

 ## Open Web
 This category will focus on web based portal and tools.
+### Dashboards
+* JHU Global Cases Portal
+The Coronavirus COVID-19 Global Cases by the Center for Systems Science and Engineering (CSSE) at Johns Hopkins University (JHU) [Portal](https://coronavirus.jhu.edu/map.html) was on of the first comprehensive ones to pop up on the internet.
+The raw data used to run this dashboard, like many other is sourced from: [this GitHub repository](https://github.com/CSSEGISandData/COVID-19)

+The website also links references to all the data sources that it uses to compile this information.

 ## Open Broadcast
 This category will focus on someof the great content peices created by YouTubers/Cinematographers.